Material Insights

 Next Steps: Shredding the Plastic Correctly for Extrusion

 Having gained insight into different plastic types and their recycling challenges, our next focus is on shredding the plastic correctly to enable successful extrusion.
-That step will be made more accessible with our GP20 Hybrid Plastic Shredder.
+Proper shredding ensures that plastic waste is broken down into uniform sizes, making the extrusion process more efficient and yielding higher-quality recycled materials.
+That step will be made more accessible with our GP20 Plastic Shredder.

 Plastic shredder